The input language for sh61 command lines is described in terms of a BNF

 Exercise: Define a grammar for the empty language, which is a language containing no strings.
 (There is no valid sentence in the empty language.)

-notation has nothing on the right, indicating that no string will matchshutup
+shutup.
+The::=notation has nothing on the right, indicating that no string will matchshutup.

 Exercise: Define a grammar for the children language (because children should be “not heard”).
 The empty string is the only valid sentence in this language.

-language contains no sentences: no string is valid in this language, not even the empty string.
-Thechildren
+childrenandshutup.
+Theshutuplanguage contains no sentences: no string is valid in this language, not even the empty string.
+Thechildrenlanguage contains one sentence: the empty string""is valid.

 Exercise: Define a grammar for the letter language.
 A letter is a